Discovering the arts and humanities

 What you will study

 Why are some people remembered and some forgotten?
-This question leads us to think about the way that reputations are formed and change over time.
-This is the theme of the first block of the module.
+This question is about the ways in which reputations are formed and how they change over time.
 Working chronologically, you'll start with Cleopatra and her representation in both ancient writings and Hollywood films.
-The following units on Mary, the mother of Jesus, and Elizabeth I will give you further practice in working closely with historical documents, art works and modern accounts.
-A unit on Mozart provides the opportunity to develop listening skills alongside an historical exploration of his musical work.
-You'll then turn to the writing of Mary Wollstonecraft and learn how to pick out and evaluate a philosophical argument.
-The next unit invites you to read A Christmas Carol, a story which has acquired as much of a reputation as its author, Charles Dickens.
-Careful study of this story will introduce you to the critical reading of literary works.
-Finally, a unit on Vincent van Gogh will prompt you to ask how far a reputation might become obscured by ideas of genius or madness.
-This unit will develop your work in visual analysis.
+Then you'll turn to Mary, the mother of Jesus, and Elizabeth I. Studying these figures will give you practice in working with historical documents and art works as well as modern accounts.
+Next, a section on Mozart provides the opportunity to develop your listening skills alongside an historical exploration of his musical work.
+You'll then turn to the writings of Mary Wollstonecraft in order to learn how to pick out and evaluate a philosophical argument.
+From there, you're introduced to the critical reading of literary texts through Charles Dickens’ novel A Christmas Carol, a story which has acquired as much of a reputation as its author.
+Finally, a chapter on Vincent van Gogh will develop your skills of visual analysis and prompt you to ask how far a reputation might become obscured by ideas of genius or madness.

 How are different cultures brought together or kept apart?
-This question will inform your study of the third block, which explores how different cultures represent and transform each other.
-You'll start by reading and watching Sophocles’ play Antigone and considering the ways it has been translated and adapted.
-The next two units will take you to South Africa, during the period of apartheid.
-This provides the context for the study of The Island, a play which draws powerfully on the story of Antigone.
-You'll also study the diverse ways in which music and song become forms of political protest.
-These units continue to develop subject-specific skills but also provide the opportunity to consider what can be discovered through interdisciplinary study.
-The approach is developed in the next two units, which explore the art of Benin from both an art historical and historical perspective.
-You'll ask how the display of sculptures from West Africa affects their meaning and examine their role in events relating to British and European colonial history.
-The final units of the module turn to explore the idea of compassion in relation to Western traditions of philosophy and Buddhist practices and thought.
-You will consider how philosophy and religious studies both offer different perspectives and build upon each other.
+This question will inform your study of the third block.
+You'll start by reading and watching Sophocles’ play Antigone and considering the ways it has been translated and adapted over time.
+The next two units take you to South Africa during apartheid to examine a play called The Island, which draws powerfully on the story of Antigone.
+You'll also learn about the ways in which music and song became forms of political protest during the apartheid era.
+These units will continue to develop your subject-specific skills but also provide the opportunity to consider what can be discovered through interdisciplinary study.
+That approach is continued in the next two sections, which explore the art of Benin from both creative and historical perspectives.
+In particular, you will look at the significance of these West African sculptures in the context of European colonialism and then consider how the manner in which they are displayed in museums and galleries affects how we interpret them.
+The final parts of the module examine the idea of compassion in relation to Western philosophy on the one hand, and Buddhist thoughts and practices on the other.
+That comparison will show how the disciplines of philosophy and religious studies can offer different outlooks but at the same time build upon each other.

-The module provides the opportunity to develop subject-specific skills and to think about how different subject areas work together to create knowledge.
-The module also pays particular attention to the development of academic writing skills and offers support if you are studying at university level for the first time.
+This module provides the opportunity to deepen your knowledge and develop your skills in relation to art history, classical studies, creative writing, English literature, history, music, philosophy and religious studies.
+At the same time it is about how those different disciplines can work together to create unexpected perspectives and new forms of knowledge.
+The module also pays particular attention to the development of academic writing skills and offers lots of support if you are studying at university level for the first time.

 This is a key introductory OU level 1 module.
 OU level 1 modules provide core subject knowledge and study skills needed for both higher education and distance learning, to help you progress to modules at OU level 2.
 As this module is a broad introduction to the study of the arts and humanities and to the university as a whole, no assumptions are made about the knowledge or education you bring to it.